 It is worth spending a bit of money on soft furnishing for your new home; they can really change the look of a room and are a great way of adding personality to a room especially on a limited budget.
 Add colour and style to your couch with plenty of scatter cushions.
 Choose complimentary colours for your curtains and if your lounge is a good size consider investing in a rug.
 It will help break up a large expanse of floor.

 If this is your first home then you probably won’t have much furniture to start.
+But if you have some furniture you wanted to bring to your new home, you could hire a man and van service to help you out.
 Although going out and buying everything cheaply could seem like a good idea, it may be a false economy.
 Start with the essentials; a bed, wardrobe and even a sofa.

 Pick good quality furniture that will last you for a long time.
 Make a list of everything else you would like to buy for your new home and buy it slowly in order of necessity.
 If you live on your own then it may not be important to start buying things like a dining table and chairs.
 You want to enjoy doing up your new home, looking for the items of furniture you really want could take time.
 If you are not sure on something then give yourself some time to think.
 It is also important to measure the spaces you need to fill.
 The last thing you want is to fall in love with a piece of furniture only to find it doesn’t fit where you plan to put it.